Advanced Dementia Studies (distance learning)

 Can I choose which dementia-related subjects I study?

-If you complete the full three-year Master's programme, you will undertake a dissertation in the final year under individual supervision from a member of the course team.
-This involves evaluating a service or aspect of a service relevant to your own work role or area of professional interest.
+If you undertake the full three-year Masters programme, you will complete a dissertation in the final year under individual supervision from a member of the course team.
+This involves either evaluating a service relevant to your own work role or area of professional interest, or engaging in some original research.
 You can therefore choose the subject area you wish to pursue.
+In each module you will have the opportunity to develop and follow up areas of specialist personal interest related to dementia studies.

 How long will it take me to get an award?